galette/galettedoc/source/development/plugins-0.8-0.9.rst

        }
    )->setName('store_objectlend_preferences')->add($authenticate);

-You can oberve that the two routes URLs are the same, but with HTTP methods (an of course routes names!) that differs.
+You can observe that the two routes URLs are the same, but with HTTP methods (an of course routes names!) that differs.
 For the needs of our plugin, access will be restricted to administratore.
-We have already setted up the middleware call in the previous example, we now need to add those new routes to the acls configuration of ``_define.php``:
+We have already setted up the middleware call in the previous example, we now need to add those new routes to the ACLs configuration of ``_define.php``:

 .. code-block:: php